-Trained service animals are dogs (and in some cases, miniature horses), specifically trained to performed life functions for those individuals with disabilities.
-Examples include visual impairment, deafness, seizures, mobility limitations or other needs.
+Trained service animals are dogs, specifically trained to performed life functions for those individuals with disabilities.
+Examples include visual impairment, deafness, seizures, mobility limitations, or other needs.
 Our reservation agents will ask specific questions in compliance with ADA regulations.

 Only trained and certified service animals are considered service animals under this policy.
 A licensed and certified professional trainer is permitted to bring one service animal that is training to assist a disabled guest as described in our service animal policy.

 Emotional support animals assist with emotional, psychiatric, or cognitive support for individuals with disabilities.
 They may or may not be trained to perform specific tasks related to a disability.
-Emotional support and psychiatric service animals must have the required documentation provided to us at least 3 days prior to check in.
-Documentation includes this form for veterinary health, medical/mental health, and animal behavioral acknowledgement.
-If we have not received or are unable to validate the documentation, our pet policy will apply for the animal in question.
+Emotional support and psychiatric service animals must have the required documentation provided to us at least 3 days prior to check-in.
+Documentation includes this form for veterinary health, medical/mental health, and animal behavioral acknowledgment.
+If we have not received or are unable to validate the documentation, our pet policy will apply to the animal in question.